Freetrade vs Trading 212

 Which is better for recurring ETF investing?

 Both support recurring investments.
-Trading 212’s Pies feature is more flexible — you can set percentage-weighted allocations across multiple ETFs and automate contributions into the whole portfolio at once.
-Freetrade’s auto-invest is simpler, allowing recurring buys into individual stocks or ETFs.
-For EU investors, Trading 212 is the only practical option of the two.
+Trading 212’s Pies feature is more flexible — you set percentage-weighted allocations across up to 50 ETFs and automate contributions into the whole portfolio at once.
+Freetrade’s auto-invest is simpler, setting up recurring buys into individual instruments one at a time.
+For a single-ETF strategy, both work equally well.
+For a multi-ETF strategy with automatic rebalancing, Trading 212’s Pies have the edge.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.